-To begin, for those who have never seen Battle Royale (shame on you if you hadn't), the film revolves around a group of high school teens sent to this island, where they are forced into a game called "Battle Royale".
-Why you ask?
-Well juvenile delinquency is on the rise In Japan and the adults pretty much can't take it anymore.
+To begin, for those who have never seen Battle Royale (shame on you if you haven't), the film revolves around a group of high school teens sent to this island, where they're forced into a game called "Battle Royale".
+Why do you ask?
+Well, juvenile delinquency is on the rise In Japan and the adults pretty much can't take it anymore.
 So the solution to the problem?
 The Battle Royale Act is passed, hence the game "Battle Royale".
 In the game, the students must try to kill one another to make it as the last man standing.
-Of course winner gets to go home, losers also get to go home, but in a box.
-They're given a backpack filled with all kinds of gear plus a random weapon, which could be anything from a gun, hand grenades, or even a frying pan.
+Of course, the winner gets to go home, losers also get to go home, but in a box.
+At the start, they're given a backpack filled with all kinds of gear plus a random weapon, which could be anything from a gun, hand grenades, or even a frying pan.
 Once they're equipped, they're sent off on the island and must try to avoid being killed.
 But here's the trick – if there's more than one person alive at the end of the game, they all die.
 Students are also equipped with a neck brace, which if they try to remove it, their heads will explode.
-Plus there are hot spots on the island, where if a student is on that spot… well if you guessed their head will explode, you'd be correct.
-All together there are 42 students, two of which - Shuya Nanahara (played by Tatsyua Fujiwara, who also plays Yagami Light in the live action Death Note Films), Noriko Nakagawa (Aki Maeda), do their best to not get involved in the games and work together to try and survive.
-Another player, Shogo Kawada who has played the game previously, joins Shuya and Noriko, with his reasoning being tied in to the game he previously survived.
+Plus there are hot spots on the island, where if a student is in that spot… well if you guessed their head will explode, you'd be correct. altogether there are 42 students, two of which - Shuya Nanahara (played by Tatsuya Fujiwara, who also plays Yagami Light in the live action Death Note Films) and Noriko Nakagawa (Aki Maeda), do their best to not get involved in the games and work together to try and survive.
+Another player, Shogo Kawada who has played the game previously, joins Shuya and Noriko, with his reasoning being tied into the game he previously survived.

-The film has several layers; first there's Shuya's past, which is seen through flashbacks, and with the Director's cut we get more of his backstory, which include his time on the basketball team and his relationship with his father, who committed suicide.
+The film has several layers to it; first, there's Shuya's past, which is seen through flashbacks, and with the Director's cut we get more of his backstory, which includes his time on the basketball team and his relationship with his father, who committed suicide.
 The second layer is how each of the students handles their new found situation, which to me seems real.
-Some use the time to try and cater to their sexual fancy, others get into the spirit of the game, killing anyone who come across their path.
-You have a set of nerds who use their hacking skills to get into the island's computer, two students choose death over fighting – period, and another group has formed a community of sorts, choosing not to fight, but working together to overcome this horrendous game.
-Finally you have the game's host, Kitano (played by Beat Takeshi), who was injured by one of the students and now heads up the BR act and controls the games.
+Some use their time to try and cater to their sexual fancy, others get into the spirit of the game, killing anyone who comes across their path.
+You have a set of nerds who use their hacking skills to get into the island's computer, two students choose death over fighting – period!
+And another group has formed a community of sorts, choosing not to fight, but working together to overcome this horrendous game.
+Finally, you have the game's host, Kitano (played by Beat Takeshi), who in the past, was injured by one of the students and now heads up the BR act and controls the games.
 But for some strange reason, he soon falls in love with Noriko.

 So what does the director's cut add, to an already awesome film?
-For one it extends some scenes, giving us a deeper look into some of the characters backstory - not just Shuya, really fleshing out the story.
-And second it adds even more brutality to what is already considered a controversial (kids killing kids) film but adding in additional gore scenes and blood spurts.
+For one it extends some scenes, giving us a deeper look into some of the characters backstories - not just Shuya, but really fleshing out the story.
+And second, it adds, even more, brutality to what is already considered a controversial (kids killing kids) film but adding in additional gore scenes and blood spurts.

 Dude getting stabbed in the crotch!
 OUCH!!